 - Direct Service Organizations (DSOs) with special marketing needs

-- Unique individual circumstances that have been presented to University Communications and granted permission
+- Unique individual circumstances that have been presented to UF Strategic Communications and Marketing and granted permission

 - UF IFAS, UF Health, UF Athletics and UF Development and Alumni Affairs have certain established standards due to their individual needs.